 Free time allows them to be creative, consolidate ideas and relax.
 Overscheduling can lead to stress and burnout and can ultimately mean your child misses out on many of the joys of being a child.

 6. They aren’t included in conversations about their gifts

-Many parents worry that letting their child know they are gifted will make them big headed.
+Many parents worry that letting their children know they are gifted will make them big-headed.
 Withholding information from them is unlikely to help as they are bound to know that they are more gifted than their average peers.